🚚 Next Day Delivery Options ✈️ In-Stock Ready to Ship 👉 Shop All Products

 What is an acceptable CO2 level in a room?

 Normal CO2 levels in fresh air is approximately 400 ppm (part per million) or 0.04% CO2 in air by volume.
-The table below shows the effects of increased CO2 levels in an enclosed space as a percent of air by volume.
+The table below shows the effects of increased CO2 levels in an enclosed space.

 0.04%